Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: The Functional Decomposition (FD) approach

 \subsection{Complementary RANS equations}

 Following \citet{Beck:kim2005complementary}, the complementary counterpart $q^*$ of a given variable whose potential component is $q_p$ is defined so that:

-Hereafter, for the sake of clarity, we index a total variable with a $t$. $\vv_t, p_t$ are thus the total velocity and pressure variables respectively, that are sought as solutions of the original Ns or RANS equations.
+Hereafter, for the sake of clarity, we use the subscript $t$ to denote total variables (this subscript should not be confused with the one used to denote the turbulent viscosity, $\mu_t$). $\vv_t$ and $p_t$ are thus the total velocity and pressure variables respectively, that are sought as solutions of the original NS or RANS equations.
 Note that $q_p$ can be obtained from any solver, and in the following, the only requirement is for $(\vv_p, p_p)$ to be solution of the Euler equations.
 Applied to the velocity, with a velocity deriving from a potential, $\vv_t$, this decomposition is a Helmholtz decomposition ($\vv_t=\rots \tI{a} + \grads \psi $ where $\tI{a}$ is a vector field and $\psi$ a scalar field).
 Thus, $\vv^*$ contains the rotational part of the total velocity.
 The Helmholtz decomposition is not unique and we focus on solving for $(\vv^*$, $p^*)$ that complement the potential velocity and pressure ($\tI{u}_p,p_p$) obtained from the FNPF-HPC model.

 The velocity and pressure are replaced by their decomposition in \cref{eq:RANSequations:div,eq:RANSequations:Mom}.
 Simplifications are done stating that $(\vv_p, p_p)$ are solutions of the Euler equations.
 Afterwards, the RANS method presented in \cref{sec:RANS} is applied on the complementary velocity to yield the following equations, denoted the complementary RANS equations: